spencertipping/tau/doc/pi.md

 + `(η[0], η[2])` when η is a tuple
 + `(η["ac"])` when η is a map

-In this case `π+` precludes the map interpretation because it forces the input to be a tuple.
+In this case `π«` precludes the map interpretation because it forces the input to be a tuple.
+(Or does it?
+We can append map k/vs too.)
 But in general, expressions can have multiple meanings depending on the values they're applied to; and each such interpretation has a separate parse.
 A failed parse means that the expression can't be applied to that type.

 **NOTE:** this mechanism requires each sub-grammar to be delineated on the same endpoint; all η-type variant parses must agree about where the π expression ends.

+We can use upper/lower case to delineate map keys too.
+If we assume all map keys are canonically lowercase, then `abcDef` means `η["abc"]["def"]`.

+## Evaluation model
+π is a hybrid register and stack machine: we have the "current input" register for the inbound η, and the "current output" stack of `η₀o` that gets folded up at the end, or at infix write operations (`∷`).

+We need to have a way to create γs that depend on η inputs, which means all of our `φ<γ>` parsers need a `φ<π → γ>` variant.
+This, in turn, implies two things:

+1. The γ grammar is split into "η-parameterizable" and fixed components
+2. γ parsers are defined indirectly, in terms of abstractions that allow for bifurcated constants

+**Q:** should we just have everything be `φ<π → γ>` with a null π context as a default?
+That would simplify things a lot.